I built a minimal clone of Lusha's sales prospecting feature, and in this article you'll get to see exactly how I did that:

 </div>

-Make a call to the live API
+Make the live API call

-Modify components/PeopleFilter.jsx
+Modify components/PeopleFilter.jsx:

 const PeopleFilter = ({ setIsLoading, setPeopleResults, apiKey }) => {